 Hello, dear visitors!
 Make yourself at home, whether you at home or not.
 By the way, did you ever feel that your real home is not the place, where are you currently live?
 I did.
 Some of us suppose that home is not a place but is the soulmate, who we will meet someday.
-The others find home in different cultures, which they feel identity with.
+The others find a home in different cultures, which they feel an identity with.
 But what if our souls are from far-far away?
 Far in a deep sky, where time transforms and disappears, and substance burns.
-Did you know that the time distance between our planet and these that we can see, is so huge, that what we are looking on now, is only the past?
+Did you know that the time distance between our planet and these that we can see, is so huge, that what we are looking at now, is only the past?
 Exciting, is not it?
-This is one of the reasons, why people leave their houses in megapolises and goes out to the fields, where stand up their telescopes and search through the sky for hours without a break.
+This is one of the reasons, why people leave their houses in megapolises and go out to the fields, where stand up their telescopes and search through the sky for hours without a break.

-Astronomy binoculars vs telescope
+Astronomy binoculars vs telescopes

 - It allows you to scan the sky by two eyes, and it is the main advantage.
 This way your brain will better understand the image and you`ll get deeper and volume picture.

-- Binoculars are better for stargazing if your goal is not the single objects of the deep sky.
+- Binoculars are better for stargazing if your goal is not single objects of the deep sky.
 Usually, a binocular has a wide angle of view, so it`s better for survey observations.
 For example, you can use the binocular for the initial view and then the telescope – for more increase or for watching through the special filters.

 - It`s better for the planets of our galactic – thanks to less increase and wider angle of view.
 If you want just look to the surface of the Moon or other planets, you don`t need to buy the powerful telescope.

 - Even huge professional binoculars with the wider lenses are more compact and light than the regular good telescope.
 An obvious advantage for outdoors.

 - Binoculars are easier in use and don`t demand laborious and long control before watching.
 So, they are better for beginners.

 So, let`s sum up, what for does astronomical binocular can be used?

 - For observations of extended objects